syncfusion-content/blazor-docs/blazor/diagram-component/tool-tip.md

 # Tooltip in Blazor Diagram Component

-In Graphical User Interface (GUI), the tooltip is a message that is displayed when mouse hovers over an element.
+In Graphical User Interface (GUI), the tooltip is a message that is displayed when the mouse is hovering over an element.
 The diagram provides tooltip support while dragging, resizing, rotating a node, and when the mouse hovers any diagram element.

 ## Default tooltip